 Yes, 2013 was just life.
 Good.
 Bad.
 Indifferent.
 Life.

 There was laughter and joy; there was heartache and tears.
 There were successes and celebrations; there were failures and lamentations.
-There were new friendships formed; there were friendship ended.
+There were new friendships formed; there was friendship ended.